hase62/Neoantimon/README.md

-# Major Version will be released soon.
+# A stable version will be released soon.
 # A manuscript for this journal is at bioarxiv ().

 ## 1. Preparation